cuhk-haosun/code-example-lsf/README.md

   All modification should be made to `main.lsf`

-## Step 1
-- Define the directory containing your data, don't put "/" at the end e.g. `input_dir="/data/home/grp-sunhao/zx/example/np.human.fastq"`
+1. Define the directory containing your data, don't put "/" at the end e.g. `input_dir="/data/home/grp-sunhao/zx/example/np.human.fastq"`

-## Step 2
-- Update the LSF parameters on top of the files, read the comment in detail
+2. Update the LSF parameters on top of the files, read the comment in detail

-## Step 3
-- Submit the job on head nodes using `bash run.sh`
+3. Submit the job on head nodes using `bash run.sh`

-## Step 4
-- You should see the some "paf","err", "out" files in the your current working directory.
+4. You should see the some "paf","err", "out" files in the your current working directory.